* Translated by AI

 Ailish McCollgan's running shoes are stained with blood. /Photo=Reuters=NEWS1

-British national team runner Ailish McCollgan, 35, displayed a bloody fight even after suffering a serious foot injury during the London Marathon.
+British national team runner Ailish McCollgan (35) displayed a blood-soaked fighting spirit despite suffering a severe foot injury during the London Marathon.

-The UK's "The Sun" reported on the 26th (local time) that McCollgan, who has qualified for the Olympics four consecutive times, finished the London Marathon race in 7th place after enduring a severe injury that felt like her foot was bursting.
+The British "The Sun" reported on the 26th (local time) that McCollgan, who has qualified for the Olympics four consecutive times, endured a foot injury that felt like it was bursting and finished the race in seventh place.

-McCollgan recorded a time of 2 hours, 24 minutes, and 51 seconds in this event.
+McCollgan recorded a time of 2 hours, 24 minutes, and 51 seconds at this event.
 The problem was that a terrible injury struck her around halfway through the race.

-As the daughter of British track and field legend Liz McCollgan, she vividly described the situation at the time of her injury after the race.
+She is also the daughter of British track and field legend Liz McCollgan.
+After the race, she vividly described the situation at the time of her injury.
 McCollgan said, "Immediately after passing the halfway point, I developed severe blisters on my foot.
 It felt like my foot was just bursting.
 The wound tore open widely, causing intense pain, and since it was early in the race, I was greatly flustered."

-The media reported that McCollgan, who could not put weight on her foot, even lost her running form.
-Due to the pain, her form became unbalanced, putting strain on other parts of her body.
-From the 38km mark, her knee also began to cause trouble.
+The media reported that McCollgan, unable to put weight on her foot, even lost her running form.
+The pain disrupted her posture, putting strain on other parts of her body.
+From the 38th-kilometer mark onward, her knees also began to cause trouble.

 Ailish McCollgan approaching the finish line. /Photo=Reuters=NEWS1